polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ## Unix-Based Operating Systems

-Substrate development is optimized for Unix-based operating systems like macOS or Linux.
+Substrate development is easiest on Unix-based operating systems like macOS or Linux.
 The examples in the Substrate [Tutorials](../../../../tutorials) and [Recipes](https://substrate.dev/recipes/) use Unix-style terminals to demonstrate how to interact with Substrate from the command line.